A Court of Frost and Starlight – Book Review

 There was a minor aspect of the Novella I found irritating.
 I understand that there needs to be sexual tension between Rhys and Feyre, particularly when they haven’t spent a lot of time together.
 That is understandable, it is part of their relationship and it helps us feel the chemistry between them.
 It is not just about sex but their overall bond.
 Parts of the novella are sexy, highly amusing and work really well but I did find some parts unnecessary.
 I sat thinking ‘yes, we get it, can we get back to the story now’.

 Overall, I really enjoyed reading A Court of Frost and Starlight.
-I enjoyed the pace, the multiple narrative threads and the way the novella touches on mental health issues.
-It identifies that people have more going on in their heads than it might seem to the outside world, that there is support out there and recognises that people deal with their issues in their own way and in their own time.
-Inevitably, I can’t wait for the next instalment from Velaris, which is expected in 2019.
+I like the pace & the multiple narrative threads.
+I love how the novella touches on continuing mental health issues, which are referenced in the original series.
+PTSD does not disappear because of a happy ending, which is a really critical message.
+The novella shows that people have more going on in their heads than it might seem to the outside world.
+It also highlights that there is support out there.
+Importantly, it recognises that people manage mental health in their own way and in their own time.
+Inevitably, I can’t wait for the next instalment from Velaris, which is expected in 2021.